Cessnock Airport

 Cessnock Airport (IATA: CES, ICAO: YCNK) is a civil airport located 6 km North of Cessnock, New South Wales, Australia.

 History

 Built by the Department of Main Roads during World War II named as RAAF Base Pokolbin, as part of a system of parent and satellite aerodromes proposed throughout New South Wales.
-The aerodrome was known as RAAF Station Pokolbin.
+The aerodrome was known as RAAF Station Pokolbin and was constructed on Commonwealth grounds.
 The aerodrome had two runways 5000 by 160 ft wide side by side.

-Principal works undertaken with approximate quantities were: Clearing & grubbing - 148 ha; Earthworks - 3876 cu.m.; Formation & trimming - 277,306 sq.m.; Formation of taxiways - 6040 m; Gravelling of runways - 159,856 sq.m.
-Gravelling of taxiways and hideouts - 66,560 sq.m.; Tar surfacing - 115,315 sq.m.; and Pipe and stone drains - 4512 m.
+Principal works undertaken with approximate quantities were: Clearing & grubbing – 148 ha; Earthworks – 3876 cu.m.; Formation & trimming – 277,306 sq.m.; Formation of taxiways – 6040 m; Gravelling of runways – 159,856 sq.m.
+Gravelling of taxiways and hideouts – 66,560 sq.m.; Tar surfacing – 115,315 sq.m.; and Pipe and stone drains – 4512 m.